DUA Act – next steps

 Commencement of DUAA provisions

-One provision which has come in with immediate effect is clarification that when responding to Data Subject Access Requests (the right of access) organisations only need to undertake a “reasonable and proportionate search”.
-This change simply gives a statutory footing to case law and existing guidance from the ICO.
+With immediate effect: One provision which has come in with immediate effect is clarification that when responding to Data Subject Access Requests (the right of access) organisations only need to undertake a “reasonable and proportionate search”.
+This inserts a new Article 15(1A) into UK GDPR, and gives a statutory footing to existing case law and guidance from the ICO.

-At present we don’t know precisely when other specific provisions will commence, such as the soft opt-in for charities, changes to the cookie rules and recognised legitimate interests, but we’ll update this article as and when we hear more.
+At present we don’t have precise dates for when specific provisions such as the soft opt-in for charities, changes to the cookie rules and recognised legitimate interests will commence, but we’ll update this article as and when we hear more.
 For a top-level summary of the Act see DUAA 2025: 15 key changes ahead.

 ICO guidance